vitaliygalata1986/web-dev-internship/README.md

 🔍 3.2 Find the PHP CLI container

-Look for a container named something like <stron>web-dev-internship_php-cli</strong>
+Look for a container named something like web-dev-internship_php-cli

 ⚙ 3.3.
 Install dependencies inside the container